Meduzz/Cameltow/README.md

-By starting Cameltow with ```Cameltow.defaults()``` a couple of nice to have features have been enabled for you.
-Out of the box it'll enable:
+By starting Cameltow with ```Cameltow.defaults()``` a couple of nice to have features have been enabled out of the box for you:

 * GracefulShutdown, that will drain requests before shutting down.